 Everyone knows .COM, the unrestricted domain extension for companies or commercial enterprises that is the most recognized TLD (top level domain) on the web.
-Most people in our country also recognize .CA, the ccTLD (country code Top Level Domain) that represents Canada.
+Most people in our country also recognize .CA, the ccTLD (country code Top Level Domain Name) that represents Canada.

 But what about all the other domain extensions out there? .ORG, .NET, .MOBI, .TV, .TEL, .BIZ…, in fact there are over 280 different domain extensions delegated globally.
 What do they all mean and what’s their relative importance to Canadian small businesses?
 It’s important that a small business understand what its options are for developing and marketing their brand in the online arena.